moby/moby/docs/sources/articles/networking.md

     between them.
 See the later sections of this document for other possible topologies.

-2. Do your `iptables` allow this particular connection to be made?
+2. Do your `iptables` allow this particular connection?
 Docker will never make changes to your system `iptables` rules if you set `--iptables=false` when the daemon starts.
 Otherwise the Docker server will add a default rule to the `FORWARD` chain with a blanket `ACCEPT` policy if you retain the default `--icc=true`, or else will set the policy to `DROP` if `--icc=false`.

 It is a strategic question whether to leave `--icc=true` or change it to `--icc=false` (on Ubuntu, by editing the `DOCKER_OPTS` variable in